transentis/bptk_py/README.md

 ## Changelog

+## 1.1.13
+* Fixed a bug in the XMILE Converter that prevented the SAFEDIV operator to be parsed correctly

 ## 1.1.12
 * SD-DSL: Fixed a bug that caused converter equations (subtraction and division) to be computed incorrectly.